Why do Younger Males Seem to Avoid Them?

 Sports injury research is interesting especially in understanding the mental habits of athletes.
 This is especially true as it pertains to safety, such as head and groin protection.
 An American football player, baseball catcher, or lacrosse athlete would never play without a helmet.
 The risk of injury is too great.

-Yet, many no longer wear groin cups, and see them as nonessential.
+Yet, many no longer wear athletic cups, and see them as nonessential.

-In the 1960’s, the ’70s and much of the e80’s nearly 100% of youth playing American football or baseball wore a jock and cup.
+In the 1960’s, 70’s and much of the 80's nearly 100% of youth playing American football or baseball wore a jock and cup.
 They were required to, and coaches would sometimes even check.

 Between 2010 and 2015, data shows that less than 25% of boys (and schools and coaches) require boys to wear a cup.
-In the NFL, not a single player has confirmed that he wears any type of cup now.
-This reversal of an obvious safety issue.
+In the NFL, not a single player has confirmed that he wears any type of athletic cup now.
+This reversal is an obvious safety issue.

 The Modern (and Incorrect) View of Groin Protection.

-In our modern age, the “jockstrap and cup” is sometimes seen as an outdated relic of the past.
-Yet, it’s simple design is efficient, proven, and has protected male athletes since the early 1900s.
+In our modern age, the “jockstrap and cup” are sometimes seen as an outdated relic of the past.
+Yet, its simple design is efficient, proven, and has protected male athletes since the early 1900’s.

 Modern cups are also far more comfortable, ergonomically designed for the male body, and less expensive.
 Yet, far fewer males wear them.